 Is copyright free music a good choice for small business marketing videos?

-These days, many video makers are searching the Web for free music to use in their YouTube videos.
-In response to the demand, many YouTube channels and Web sites started offering what they call “copyright free music”.
 While it may seem that free “no copyright” music is no-brainer, let’s see what “copyright free” really means and if it is indeed such a good choice for small business marketing videos.

 Why so many YouTubers are looking for copyright free music?